Majestic rocky summit on a glacier, under a cloudy sky, an invitation to alpine adventure.

 Included

-Accommodation: Overnight stays in mountain refuges along the route, in shared rooms with single beds, simple, cosy, and high in the mountains.
+Accommodation: You will spend 4 nights in mountain huts along the route, in shared dormitories with single beds.

 Meals: All meals are included, from dinner on day one to your final picnic lunch, plenty of fuel for the climb.